bids-standard/bids-specification/src/atlas.md

 		atlas-ps13_space-MNI305Lin_res-2_stat-std_meas-VT_mimap.tsv
 ```

 Note that there is no image file present in a regional qunatitative atlas.
-The json file accompanying the quantitative atlas should include the information as in 4.1.
+The json file accompanying the quantitative atlas should include the information as in [Single existing atlas in template space](#_Single_existing_atlas_in_template_space).